djagerif/sunsynk-power-flow-card-ve/README.md

 |use_victron: | Optional | `false` | Enables Victron-specific inverter status messages. |

 ### Battery
-Note that the card will always display batter power as a positive number regardless of your sensor value.
+Note that the card will always display battery power as a positive number regardless of your sensor value.
 The animated dot will change direction depending on the charging or discharging state.
 The `invert_power` attribute can be used to reverse direction if needed by your sensor.

 | Attribute | Requirement |Default | Description |
 | --- | --- | --- |--- |